 What does this mean for Trump?

 Trump has lost much of his direct online communication with supporters since the major social media networks kicked him off in January.
 He still has been sending out news releases and messages to supporters, however, as well as appearing on television interviews.
+Since the board’s May announcement, Trump has shut down a new website he launched just for posting updates.

 “It’s better than Twitter, much more elegant than Twitter,” he said, according to the Hill.
 “And Twitter now is very boring.”